Obarun/66/doc/66-deeper.md

 ### %%seed_adm%%

-This directory is specified at compile time by using the `--with-sysadmin-seed=` option to `./configure`.
+This directory is specified at compile time by using the `-D sysadmin-seed-dir=` option to `meson setup`.

 This directory is managed by the user and stores [seed](66-tree.html#seed-files) files, used, for example, by the [tree](66-tree.html) command.
 If a [seed](66-tree.html#seed-files) file exists both in this directory and at `%%service_system%%`, the one in this directory takes precedence.